Ebin746/admin-next/README.md

 Contribution Workflow
 Fork the repository.
 Create a new branch for your feature or bug fix.
-Make your changes and commit them.
+Make your changes and commit them with clear, concise messages.
 Push your branch to your forked repository.
 Create a pull request to the main repository.
 Code Style Guidelines